 Disclaimer for IALA Documentation stating that the English Version is the Authentic Version

-The authentic version of all IALA documentation is English.
+The authentic version of IALA documentation is English unless otherwise stated.

 IALA accepts no responsibility or liability for any errors or omissions, death, injury, claims, costs, actions, loss or damage of whatsoever nature which may arise directly or indirectly out of, or in connection with, the translation of IALA documentation into any other language.